JohnScience/midpoint/DESIGN.md

     }
 ```
 where \$fn_name and \$t are [identifier and type designator](https://doc.rust-lang.org/rust-by-example/macros/designators.html), respectively, and `u8::EquisizedPrimitiveUnsignedInt` is `u8`, `i64::EquisizedPrimitiveUnsignedInt` is `u64`, and so on.

+While more informative, however, this implementation does not communicate clearly the inherent near-symmetry of the algorithm.
+In this situtation, the best solution for uncluttering the code would be to supply external documentation for the implementation (and, potentially, develop static analysis tools for performing [bounds checking](https://en.wikipedia.org/wiki/Bounds_checking) on demand).
+However, [the author] is unsure what to do with communicating the near-symmetric nature of the algorithm.

 [^1]: https://internals.rust-lang.org/t/average-function-for-primitives/14040
 [^2]: http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2019/p0811r3.html